bitterjug/devjournal-crypto/devjournal.markdown

     Could not resolve URL for hyperlinked relationship using view name "result-detail".
 You may have failed to include the related model in your API, or incorrectly configured the `lookup_field` attribute on this field.

 I think it might be trying to use our url conf to lookup "result-detail" and identify which url pattern to use for reverse.

+- Hyperlinkedmodelserializer don't include id by default, instead they have a url field.
+- I get the error if I try and force them to have an 'id' field.
+- Maybe we don't need it if we have URLs?
+- I also get the problem if I try to include linked results.  but I'm not sure I really want to at the moment because instead of a list of urls for the results associated with my logframe, I can go to `/logframe/n/results/` to get a list of them.